EvanDesR/EvanDesR/README.md

 # 👋 Bonjour, I’m Evan
 ---
-I like C++, and operating systems.
+I like C/C++, and operating systems.
 These two interests converge pretty well with the WinAPI(RemoteAdmin,ProcessEnumConsole) and kernel drivers.
 Currently in my second semester of my cybersecurity program.
 <!---
 EvanDesR/EvanDesR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.